basilysf1709/data-structures-and-algorithms/README.md

 =>
 [Task 4]
 => Empty
+## Memoization and caching
+An optimization technique used primarily to speed up computer programs by storing the results of expensive function calls and returning the cached result when the same inputs occur again.
 ## Depth First Search (algorithm example for graphs)
+Definition: Depth first Search or Depth first traversal is a recursive algorithm for searching all the vertices of a graph or tree data structure.
+Traversal means visiting all the nodes of a graph.
+Roughly:
-base: if node == null then false if node.val == goal then True get all the neighbors and checks if it has been visited or not if it has continue else just do dfs recursively on the graph path until found or every possibility has ended else return False
+     base: if node == null then false if node.val == goal then True
+     get all the neighbors and checks if it has been visited or not if it has continue else just do dfs recursively on the graph path until found or every possibility has ended else return False

 ## LeetCode 238: Product of Array Except Self:
 Sol) Left and Right Products